Degree programmes

 International Students

-• If you are a student at one of our partner universities and wish to study one or two semesters at the Department of History and Social Sciences, then you can find more information under Exchange Students (incoming).
+If you are a student from one of our partner universities and would like to study for one or two semesters at the Department of History and Social Sciences, you can find more information under Exchange Students (incoming) .

-• If you are a international degree-seeking student, who wants to obtain a degree from TU Darmstadt, and have an international university entrance qualification, you will find further information under International Students (degree seeking) .
+If you are an international student wishing to study at TU Darmstadt and have an international university entrance qualification, you can find further information under International Students (degree seeking) .

 Degree Programmes

-The Department of History and Social Sciences offers the following degree programs: Joint Bachelor of Arts, Bachelor of Arts, Master of Arts, Teacher Training at Secondary Schools and Master of Education:
+The Department of History and Social Sciences offers the following degree programmes Joint Bachelor of Arts, Bachelor of Arts, Master of Arts, Secondary Education and Master of Education:

-A Joint-Bachelor's qualification is aimed at school leavers with a higher education entrance qualification or to potential students who have completed such a qualification.
-Studying for a Bachelor's degree typically takes six semesters.
+A joint bachelor's degree is aimed at school leavers with a higher education entrance qualification or potential students who have completed such a qualification.
+A Bachelor's degree normally takes six semesters to complete.

-The degree programme Joint Bachelor of Arts allows two subjects to be studied side by side with equal weighting.
+The Joint Bachelor of Arts allows students to study two subjects in parallel with equal weighting.
 The Joint Bachelor of Arts is a first degree, after which students can either enter the world of work or gain a further qualification by following an appropriate Master's programme.
-Following subjects can be studied (German taught):
+The following subjects can be studied (taught in German)

 Subject 1: